 Years lost: 69

 Zuniga’s Dark Rice Rat inhabits a desert-dryland habitat known as the coastal Lomas ecosystem, where it has been found in areas of mesic vegetation along stream banks and on hilltops, where the plants retain moisture from sporadic bouts of winter fog.
-This Peruvian rodent is Critically Endangered, and has not been seen since the former half of the 20th century, when it was described and specimens were collected from the low-lying hills of the Lomas de Atocongo, between elevations of 600 and 800 meters.
+This Peruvian rodent is Critically Endangered, and has not been seen since the former half of the 20th century, when it was described and individuals were collected from the low-lying hills of the Lomas de Atocongo, between elevations of 600 and 800 meters.
 We know very little about this species as more recent efforts have failed to relocate it.
 However, biologists believe it is terrestrial and probably nocturnal.
 As it was never recorded in modified habitats or protected areas, and the coastal Lomas ecosystem in which it dwells has been almost entirely converted for human uses such as livestock grazing and mining, its population is believed to have declined by more than 80 percent in a single decade.
 It remains severely threatened by extensive ongoing habitat loss within its remaining restricted range – estimated to be less than 100 km2.
 Further field studies are desperately needed if any remaining Zuniga’s Dark Rice Rats are to be rediscovered and reclaimed from the looming void of extinction.